malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 The above provides a framework that supports far more advanced modelling methods to be plugged in.
 This chapter looks at a few advancements that could be incorporated.

-**Feedback**:
+**Communication**:
-* Feedback provides a whole probability distribution, rather than a meaningless reward value that only makes sense relative to other rewards.
+* Communicated feedback provides a whole probability distribution, rather than a meaningless reward value that only makes sense relative to other rewards.
 Eg: "yes, you're doing well" vs "doesn't look like you'll be able to do this".
 And these can be used to directly update models.
+* It also allows for far more interesting external tasks.
+* However, to really work, it needs a modelling mechanism beyond what we currently understand.

 **Planning**:
 * todo